2. Understanding Topology

 cumulative_length += distance

-As you can see, our approach is very similar to the one we used to add up the list of numbers in Part 1:
+As you can see, the approach you have taken above is very similar to the one we used to add up the list of numbers in Part 1:

 Add a